Teledermatology during the Covid-19 pandemic has proven to be a valuable asset, allowing access to medical care without physical contact.

 Normal video resolution will often be all that is needed, although there are occasions when sharing a close up image will help.
 Try taking a few digital images of yourself, to judge the best distance and lighting.

 Above all, don’t be too concerned about technical needs.
-Millions of video calls are made every day, not least during the coronavirus pandemic, the technology is well proven and easy to use.
+Millions of video calls are made every day, the technology is well proven and easy to use.

 Part Of Ongoing Care